Who is Sahar?

 Who can blame us reviewers?
 You yourself probably have a television show you can’t stop talking about, a movie that defined your childhood, or a book so often you reread that it resides permanently on your bedside table.
 Whatever the form they are shared in, stories have the power to stay with us for a long time.
 They can move us, shake up, inspire us, and in some cases, change the course of our lives.
 Because of their omnipresence, they play an important role in our personal development.
 They also provide a lot of information about the interests and concerns of the society that creates them.

 Today, my reviews are featured not just here, but also on Blogcritics, Amazon, Tumblr, and Goodreads.
 I never thought of myself as a “reviewer”, but with more than 500 reviews in January 2017, I guess the name just might fit.
-So seem to think the many people who have been contacting me, requesting a review of their work.
+So seem to think the hundreds of people who contact me every year, requesting a review of their work.
 I’m honoured that they trust me enough to request these things.
 If you are also interested in doing so, please take a look at the list below to get an idea of what you are potentially signing up for.

 Nine Things to Keep in Mind before asking me to Review Your Book

 I am honoured by the hundreds of review requests received from authors, illustrators, publishers, publicists, and agents, reflecting your faith in me as a reviewer and, hopefully, your support of my blogs.
 I would love to help every single author who contacts me by writing a long review for each of the 50 or so review requests I get every week.
 But simple maths demonstrates that I would not be able to sustain a lifestyle that would enable me to help everyone, quite unfortunately.

 So here are a couple of things for you to keep in mind before you reach out to me requesting a review of your work

 – 1 –